 On 31 March 2020, NBG announced its supervisory plan to combat the negative effects of COVID-19.
 The plan alleviates the regulatory burden on commercial banks in the period of distress in order to enable them to carry on their businesses and continue lending to real economy.
 In particular, NBG has allowed commercial banks to use their capital buffers by eliminating the 2.5% conservation buffer and decreasing the foreign currency induced credit risk buffer by 2/3.
 NBG has also put in place a moratorium on any regulatory breaches of commercial banks caused by external factors such as additional credit losses, foreign exchange rate fluctuations and so on.
-These alleviations have been put in effect for an indefinite period of time and their reversal will be carried out only within reasonable time frames that will be further suggested by NBG.
+With the early signs of the economic recovery, NBG expects the banking sector to report profit in 2021.
+The restoration of capital buffers is expected to be carried out gradually during the two years, starting 1 January 2022.